IloveJisoo69/ZaMovieWarudo/README.md

-Change Log 0.2
+Change Log 0.3

 Changes Made:
-- In the home page, the css adjustments were made
+- Added the routes for the guest

-Fixes:
-- Fixed bugs that wouldn't allow javascript to work as intended
+- Edited the files to match the guest so its not that confusing
+- Moved the admin files to the admin folder so its easily distinguishable
+- Renamed a couple of files to make sure they are meant for the admin

 Things we still need to do:
 - [ ] Implement ticket booking system